walkermalling/project-euler/README.md

 ### C

-While most of my solutions are written in JavaScript I have recently started to add solutions in C as well.
+While most of my solutions are written in JavaScript I have recently started to add solutions in C as well..